Relative Clauses

 0:00

-The man who lives next door being a doctor.
+The gentle man which lives next door is a highly respected retired pilot.

 🐾